JamesWoolfenden/terraform-for-data/docs/lesson2.md

 1. What is missing from this to set up access for an EC2 instance to use the Private Link?

-- There's no route, modification to the routeables is required.
+- There's no route, a modification to the routeable is still required.

 ## Documentation